DMG614/takehome-assessment-Diogo/docs/challenges_faced.md

 When joining EPA and NHTSA with a left join, vehicles with no matching complaints end up with null values for all complaint columns (total_complaints, crash_incidents, fire_incidents, etc.).
 This creates ambiguity, does null mean "no data available" or "zero complaints filed"?

 The integration logic fills these nulls with 0, which assumes "no match = no complaints filed."
-This is implemented at line 82 of integrate_data.py using `fillna(0)` on all numeric complaint fields.
+This is implemented in integrate_data.py using `fillna(0)` on all numeric complaint fields.

 This is probably the correct interpretation for most cases.
 If a vehicle has no records in NHTSA's complaint database, it most likely has zero complaints rather than missing data.
 The result is that most of vehicles have zero complaints, which is expected since most vehicles don't have safety issues reported.